dsheldon/mechbayes/scripts/README.md

 # Running weekly forecasts

+## Before: Data Cleaning

+Most of the weekly data cleaning work is now automated, but it will probably remain useful to look for and address serious data issues prior to running forecasts.

+* Check visualization of previous week's forecasts compared to truth data to look for obvious outliers in truth data
+* Also review JHU weekly report of data problems
+* Keep a checklist of possible issues
+* Use [Data Cleaning.ipynb]() on your machine to inspect issues and make fixes if needed
+* Put fixes in [data_cleaning.py]().
+Make sure changes are propagated to where you will run the model.

+## Running Forecasts
 The main script for launching and collecting forecasts is `launch.py`.
 The basic steps are:

 1. Edit `config.json` if needed